zarf-dev/proposals/0017-chart-namespace-overrides/README.md

 ## Summary

-This ZEP proposes to enable a namespace override for charts similar to the namespace override [functionality available in UDS CLI](https://uds.defenseunicorns.com/reference/bundles/overrides/#namespace).
-This would allow namespaces of charts within a Zarf package to be overridden so that multiples of the same Zarf package could be deployed to the same cluster under different namespaces (without needing to maintain variants of the same package).
+This ZEP proposes to enable namespace overrides for charts by leveraging the Go templating that is being designed as part of [ZEP-0021](./0021-zarf-values/README.md) in addition to making namespaces in Zarf more Helm-like.

 ## Motivation

 Doing this allows more flexibility with certain Zarf packages where you may want to have multiples of them installed in the cluster with slightly different configurations (such as [GitLab Runners](https://github.com/defenseunicorns/uds-package-gitlab-runner)).
 Right now the release namespace of any chart has to be hardcoded into the package and will be overwritten even if the chart allows namespace overrides for some manifests within the chart.
 The current behavior is also different from what Helm does by default which may not be what users of Zarf expect (Helm allows the use of the `namespace` flag on install to set the Chart's namespace without it needing to be baked into the Chart).
+This is made slightly more complex in Zarf because a package often contains multiple namespaces that need to be correlated across multiple Zarf primitives (such as a Helm chart and a wait action).

 ### Goals

-- Provide a way for an already created Zarf package containing Helm Charts to be easily installed more than once with different configurations
+- Provide a way for a Zarf package containing Helm Charts, Actions and other namespace-aware primitives to be easily installed more than once with different configurations
+- Design a paradigm that feels familiar to existing Helm users

 ### Non-Goals